astrophpeter/SFH-COSMOS/README.md

 | UmV                | U - V rest frame colour           | Calcualted using the EAZY code.
 Note no errors, this is addressed later |
 | USE_1              | Flag                              | This selects galaxies with good photometry S/N > 5.    |

 The catalog also contains apeture fluxes for many bands with errors.
+Other data files are combinated of the above files, and are named apropriately.
+They were matched equally with TOPCAT by ra and dec with error +- 3.0.

 </center>